derdanu/betaflight-akramode/README.md

 az vm open-port --port 80 --resource-group bfbuild --name bfbuild --output none
 ```
 ## Firmware
 Wait a couple of minutes until all versions and targets are build.
-After that, point your Webbrowser to the IP of the created VM to Download the Unified Target.
+After that, point your Webbrowser to the IP of the created VM to Download the Firmware file.
+Complete Zip File of all files is provided as well.
+For firmwae less than 4.2 all targets were built, starting with 4.2 only the unified targets were built.
 Please apply the default config for FC https://github.com/betaflight/unified-targets/tree/master/configs/default afterwards.

 ## Cleanup
 ```